 Going Independent as a Financial Planner: Should I Stay or Should I Go?

 You’ve got a vision of what you want your practice to be.
 The corporate environment is too restrictive to really deliver the experience your clients want from you.
 You want more for yourself, your people and your followers.
-But going independent as a financial planner can feel a little overwhelming
+But making the decision to go independent can feel a little overwhelming.

 “A good advisor knows their strengths…A great advisor knows their limitations.”